tanaikech/UtlApp/README.md

 - v1.0.5 (April 16, 2024)

   1. Methods of [consolidateA1Notations](#consolidatea1notations) was added.
 When this method is used, the scattered A1Notations can be consolidated.

+- v1.0.6 (May 4, 2024)

+  1. Methods of [blobToDataUrl](#blobtodataurl) was added.
+When this method is used, the Blob data can be converted to the data URL.

 [TOP](#top)